 If you can’t afford truffles, you indulge in truffade, say the inhabitants of the Auvergne, notoriously among the coldest and most rugged areas of France.
-Often served with sausages, truffade is a potato cake flavored with bacon and laden with cheese as a buttress against the worst weather.
-Nippy Cantal is the local hard cheese, and Gruyère may be substituted.
-Originally published May 9, 2007.–Anne Willan
+Often served with sausages, truffade is a potato cake recipe flavored with bacon and laden with cheese as a buttress against the worst weather.
+Nippy Cantal is the local hard cheese, although Gruyère may be substituted.
+Originally published May 9, 2007. –Anne Willan